lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Erlang has tools for introspecting and manipulating a running system and all of those tools are available to us.
 This is what a real high-level of abstraction should look like.

-Did you introduce a memory leak?
-Alright, just sort your processes by memory usage and see which one it is.
+If you introduce a memory leak you can just sort your processes by memory usage and see which one it is.
 Everything runs in a process.
 Has to be one of them.

 Want to trace function calls in your system live and inspect what your code is seeing as the calls come in?
 Sure, that's available, it is called tracing.
 There are even high-level tools like the Orion web UI that let you run distributed traces to profile particular functions and graph the performance numbers across your cluster.
 No up front instrumentation required just install the library.

 Let me ask you.
 What can you pull from your system at run-time?
 What can you do to figure out why, at run-time?
 Without redeploying?
+How much are you paying for it?

 ## Your whole stack